 The reason for the no-devices periods is twofold.
 First, although sometimes students wish to take notes on a device, it is much more commonly the case that they are surfing or social networking.
 Second, although we think we multitask well, in fact we are not as good at it as we imagine.
 So it is not surprising that there is good evidence that student grades suffer when they are using devices for non class-related activities.
 There is also very good evidence that device usage distracts other students.
 For these reasons, electronic device usage is banned in this class except during "open devices" periods.
 (See footnotes at bottom of page for references.)

-There are one exception.
+There is one exception.
 If you have a learning disability that can be aided by technology, let me know.
 In such a case, and with confirmation from the Office of Student Services, I will be happy to make an exception.
-But I will require you to sit in the front row of class.
+But I will require you to sit in the front row of class (but appropriately social distanced).

 New York Times

 WMU maintains a group subscription to the New York Times.
 Whether you agree with the editors' politics (they tend to be critical of President Trump, for example, although they make a point of having both liberal and conservative columnists), it is one of the best newspapers in the country.
 To get the free online subscription, follow the instructions at http://libguides.wmich.edu/nyt.

 WMU has a religious observances policy that I will follow as much as possible.
 Note that advance notification is essential, the more the better.

 I will make every effort to accommodate students with verified disabilities.
 Please see me to discuss it.

 I will communicate with you often.
 You are responsible for monitoring communications.
 To communicate with me or Maria, you should use email (do not leave voice messages on my office phone).
 I will do everything I can to answer your email message promptly.